Emerald Eye Rasbora - Brevibora dorsiocellata : Complete Fish Profile & Care Guide

-The Emerald Eye Rasbora is an elongated fish with a pointed nose.
-Their base colour is a reflective, metallic silver; however, the fish can take on a yellowish hue under some lighting conditions, with a slight pink blush present in the central area of the body between the pelvic fins and the operculum.
-In addition, these fish sometimes display a thin olive gold-tinted parallel line from the operculum to the caudal peduncle under reflected light conditions.
+Emerald Eye Rasboras are an elongated fish species with a pointed nose and a metallic silver base colour that reflects light.
+The fish can take on a yellowish hue with a slight pink blush in the central area of the body under certain lighting conditions.
+Furthermore, these fish sometimes display a thin olive gold-tinted parallel line from the operculum to the caudal peduncle, visible under reflected light conditions.
 All their fins, except for the dorsal fin, are hyaline.

 |Scientific Name||Brevibora dorsiocellata|